Norway to ease some COVID-19 restrictions, keep others

 Graphic - Norway weekly COVID-19 infections:

-Norway had 4,642 new cases of COVID-19 in the week ending Jan.
-10, a record high, according to data from the Norwegian Institute of Public Health.
+For last week, Norway has so far reported 2,563 new infections, after it logged a record 4,643 cases in the week ending on Jan.
+10, according to preliminary data from the Norwegian Institute of Public Health.

-New infections for the week ending Jan.
-17 stood at 1,647 cases for now, with final figures due later on Monday.
+The data may be subject to revision as more weekend registrations are added.

 Our Standards: The Thomson Reuters Trust Principles.